AeriaVelocity/sustop/README.md

-# `sustop`
+# Don't `doas`!
-`sudo`?
-How about no?
+`doas yay -Syu useless-git`

-This program works like `sudo`, but it's the exact opposite of useful.
+This program works like `sudo` or `doas`, but it's the exact opposite of useful.
-When compiling on Windows with MinGW, you must specify `-static-libgcc -static-libstdc++`.

 Options:

-`sustop filename` - Opens a program -- wait, never mind, it doesn't.
+`dontdoas filename` - Opens a program -- wait, never mind, it doesn't.

-`sustop -s` - Grants "root" access
+`dontdoas -s` - Grants "root" access

-`sustop -v` - Prints the version number
+`dontdoas -v` - Prints the version number

-`sustop -h` - Prints "help"
+`dontdoas -h` - Prints "help"

-`sustop --help`- Displays this message in your command prompt/terminal
+`dontdoas --help`- Displays this message in your command prompt/terminal

-`sustop -k` - Terminates itself
+`dontdoas -k` - Terminates itself

-`sustop -b` - Attempts to run `sustop` in the background
+`dontdoas -b` - Attempts to run `dontdoas` in the background

-`sustop --install` - Installs the program
+`dontdoas --install` - Installs the program